vanakenm/blog-11ty/src/posts/2024-06-01-you-are-in-charge.md

 ## Money

 Generally speaking, I've not see a lot of examples of "work hard and you'll be recognized" (as in - get raises, etc).
-I do believe you need to do the work - but also that when that's done, you need to come and ask for the money that comes with it.
+I do believe you need to do the work - but also that when that's done, you better come and ask for the money that comes with it.

 In other words: it won't happen "by itself" and even if it does, you'll generally have more chance by asking - politely but firmly.

 I don't think this is (always) due to cruelty or greed - more to oversight.
-As a manager, it's easy to "forget" about the person that do the work & never complain/create problems - especially when you have crisis to manage on a regular basis.
+As a manager, it's easy to "forget" about the person that do the work & never complain/create problems - especially when you have crises to manage on a regular basis.

-I would also advise against "alternative forms of recognition" - giving you a title does not cost the company a dime but won't help anything but your ego.
+I would also advise against "sicker-like recognition" - giving you a title does not cost the company a dime but won't help anything but your ego.
 Getting "more responsibilities" is a scam if you don't get more money (it's basically thanking you for your work with... more work).
+Actual benefits are, well, money, or (more) days off, etc.

 There is a also a high signal value in raises - it is something that cost the company something - which means it's the only way to validate that they indeed value you.

 So when the time come (after a big project/realization or during the yearly 1-1 or anything like that) - come prepared to bring the topic on the table if the company does not.
 Come with the receipts about your work, about what you delivered and ideally about how this is different from last year/what you were hired for.

 If the company deflect by saying they don't have the means, start by focusing on getting them to say (ideally write) that the raise is deserved - then go back to the "we can't afford that" by being "reasonable" (maybe you can have half now and half in six months).
-Again, go for written/precise/contractual statements - avoiding the vague ones as much as possible.
+Again, go for written/precise/contractual statements - avoid the vague ones as much as possible.

 ## Opportunities